Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.80 team ERA ranks fourth across all league pitching staffs.
+- The Guardians have the fourth-ranked team ERA across all league pitching staffs (3.80).

 - The Guardians allow the second-fewest home runs in baseball (122 total, one per game).

-- Curry (3-1 with a 3.39 ERA and 46 strikeouts in 69 2/3 innings pitched) makes the start for the Guardians, his sixth of the season.
+- Williams (1-3) takes the mound for the Guardians in his 11th start of the season.
+He's put together a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.

-- The righty's most recent appearance was on Friday against the Tampa Bay Rays, when he threw five innings, surrendering five earned runs while allowing six hits.
+- In his most recent time out on Saturday, the right-hander tossed five innings against the Tampa Bay Rays, giving up one earned run while surrendering five hits.

-- The 25-year-old has an ERA of 3.39, with 6 strikeouts per nine innings, in 30 games this season.
-Opponents have a .240 batting average against him.
+- The 24-year-old has an ERA of 2.80, with 9.7 strikeouts per nine innings, in 10 games this season.
+Opponents have a .215 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.